 Knowing what plants are toxic to your pup will help you keep them from unintentional harm's way.
 Taking precautionary steps to remove or reduce these plants in and around your home will make for a much more enjoyable summer for both you and your dog.

 Do you have any questions or concerns?
-Contact Dog Training Elite St. Petersburg today for professional dog training services in St. Petersburg and useful advice, we're happy to help!
+Contact Dog Training Elite St. Petersburg today for professional dog training services in St. Petersburg / Clearwater and useful advice, we're happy to help!